 The current management, led by Georges Lorentz, is the sixth generation of the family firm, headquartered in the medieval village of Bergheim, in the Haut-Rhin.
 As far back as anyone can recall, the grapes harvested from this extraordinary terroir have been vinified separately.
 Thus, Riesling, Pinot-Gris, Gewurztraminer and other Muscat varieties from the Altenberg de Bergheim vineyards unerringly express their unique qualities in these wines year-to-year.
 The family is very proud that the wines are “gastronomic,” meaning fresh, clean, well-balanced and mostly dry – great matches for many of the cuisines from the more than 55 countries where the wines are sold.
 As they have down through the generations, the Lorentz family hues to tradition while also employing state-of-the-art vinification techniques and equipment.
 Gustave Lorentz was among the first producers in the Alsace to use stelvin (screw-cap) closures.
 In 2012, the Gustave Lorentz vineyards became certified organic by Ecocert.

 For this Cremant d'Alsace, the grapes are carefully selected and vinified according to the methode Champenoise/traditional method.
-After traditional fermentation to vin de base in tanks, a second fermentation (prise de mousse) takes place in the cool, winery cellars.
+After traditional fermentation to vin de base in tanks, a second fermentation (prise de mousse) takes place in the cool, winery cellars for 3-4 years.
 Ageng is done sur lie with daily bottle rotation, going from a horizontal to vertical position, in order for the yeast deposit to accumulate in the neck of the bottle.
 At the time of degorgement, the neck is frozen and, enclosed in ice, the sediment is ejected by natural pressure, after which the bottle is corked and wired.

 The balance and freshness of Cremant d’Alsace come from the subtle match of the three grape varieties (of which, equal thirds of each): Chardonnay for its vivacity & fruit, Pinot Blanc for its refined elegance and Pinot Noir for its persistence and subtle dark fruit.
 Clean and zesty, there's a lemon rind quality to the nose along with whiffs of red fruit.
 The palate is refreshing, balanced and has a big personality.